Vision & Mission

 THE ROOTS OF OUR FOREST ‘OHANA

-Costs for this boot-strap community effort were supported by over 300 Kauai residents and visitors who became members of Hui o Laka for a donation of $2.
-That early handwritten membership list, preserved by Hui o Laka, is a treasure trove of old time Kauai residents – it even includes Eric Shinseki, a famous Kauaian who went on to become the U.S. Army’s Chief of Staff.
+Costs for this boot-strap community effort were supported by over 300 Kauaʻi residents and visitors who became members of Hui o Laka for a donation of $2.
 Charter Lifetime Members donated more to the cause.

-On November 28, 1953, proud founders Joe Souza, Ruth Hanner, and Isabel Fayé joined friends and well-wishers in opening the doors of the building that has served over five decades as the visitor and activity center for the park.
-Rustic touches like ohi’a posts and railings, as well as handcarved redwood signs framed in pine, softened the utilitarian structures.
+On November 28, 1953, proud founders Joe Souza, Ruth Hanner, and Isabel Fayé joined friends and well-wishers in opening the doors of the building that in 2023 will have served seven decades as the visitor and activity center for the park.

 THE PHILOSOPHY BEHIND IT ALL

-It was after a trip to Calfornia that Souza, long the ranger for Koke’e, came home fired up to bring what he had learned to his beloved Koke’e.
-In 1951, he had visited numerous state and national parks in Calfornia, looking behind the scenes at all aspects of park operations and visitor services.
-Inquiries, replys, and thank yous from that exploratory trip are still archived in the library of Hawai’i Volcanoes National Park.
+It was after a trip to California that Souza, came home fired up to bring what he had learned to his beloved Kōkeʻe.
+In 1951, he had visited numerous state and national parks in California, looking behind the scenes at all aspects of park operations and visitor services.
+Inquiries, replies, and thank yous from that exploratory trip are still archived in the library of Hawaiʻi Volcanoes National Park.

-Over five decades since the founding, Hui o Laka continues to serve visitors to these mountain parklands, both every day at Kokee Natural History Museum, as well as through festivals, guided hikes, and an active volunteer stewardship program, Kokua Koke’e.
+70 years since the founding, Hui o Laka continues to serve visitors to these mountain parklands, both every day at Kōkeʻe Natural History Museum, the Kōkeʻe Civilian Conservation Corps Camp, and in service around the park as Kōkua Kōkeʻe Projects.

 JOSEPH M. SOUZA JR.

-Joseph M. Souza Jr., a one-time Kōke‘e forest ranger who became Hawai‘i State Parks’ first administrator, was one of Hui o Laka’s three founders.
-He was President of Hui o Laka board at the time of his death on Jan.
-7, 1990.
+Joseph M. Souza Jr., a one-time Kōke‘e forest ranger who became Hawai‘i State Parks’ first administrator, was one of Hui o Laka’s three founders. ouza had served on Hui o Laka’s

 It was in these mountains that Souza began his 35 years of park service, initially as a ranger for the Territory of Hawai‘i Department of Forestry and Agriculture.
 He spent 18 years working at Kōke‘e and other Kaua‘i areas, proving adept at completing difficult (some would say impossible) projects and hosting many famous researchers doing field work in the region.
 Souza, a colorful mountain icon known as “Kōke‘e Joe” to many, gained a reputation as an effective and visionary park manager.
 He brought the first visitor services to Kōke‘e with the founding of Kōke‘e Natural History Museum and the Kōke‘e Lodge.